The purpose of the Historical Preservation Commission is historic preservation and protection.

 Diane Stepro, Jeffersonville Township Public Library Local History Librarian

 The Historic Preservation Commission meets the 2nd Monday of each month at 5:00pm.
 All meetings are held in the Executive Conference room on the second floor of Clarksville’s Town Hall, located at 2000 Broadway Street.
 All meetings are open to the public.
-For more information, contact HPC Chairperson Lynn Lewis at email@example.com.
+For more information send an email to HPC@townofclarksville.com.

 Indiana Memory is a collaborative effort to provide access to the wealth of primary sources in Indiana libraries, archives, museums, and other cultural institutions.
 It is a gateway to Indiana’s history and culture found in digitized books, manuscripts, photographs, newspapers, maps, and other media.
 As a portal to the collections, Indiana Memory assists individuals to locate materials relevant to their interests and to better appreciate the connections between those materials.
 This project is made possible through grant funding from the Institute of Museum and Library Services to the Indiana State Library under the provisions of the Library Services and Technology Act.

 The Clarksville Historic Preservation Commission serves as the custodian of hundreds of Clarksville historical artifacts.
 Those artifacts were carefully catalouged by Archivist Bob Glass and housed at the Clarksville Community Center.
 To view a complete list of archived artifacts, CLICK HERE.